IHE/ITI.Finance/input/pagecontent/ITI-YY8.md

 The Claims Manager SHALL process the cancellation and respond as per <{{site.data.fhir.path}}operations.html#response>, and if successful, with an `HTTP 200` (OK) and an [Cancel Claim Response Message](#enroll-response).

+The Claims Manager SHALL update the requested Claims resource and set the `status` to `cancelled`.

 <a name="enroll-response"></a>

 #### 2:3.YY8.4.2 Cancel Claim Response Message